ulab-uiuc/MARBLE/README.md

 Check the github action result to make sure all tests pass.
 If not, fix the errors and push again.

 ## Citation
-Please cite the following paper if you find RAGEval helpful!
+Please cite the following paper if you find Marble helpful!
 ```bibtex
 @misc{zhu2025multiagentbenchevaluatingcollaborationcompetition,
       title={MultiAgentBench: Evaluating the Collaboration and Competition of LLM agents},